Masterpaul562/PaulTokhtuev-Portfolio/README.md

 <details>

 <summary>SpaceGame</summary>
+10/14/2025
 A simple game made in a game devolopment class.
 It is similar to Galaxian.
-You simple shot lazers to destroy rocks.
+You simple shot lazers to destroy rocks before they pass you or hit you.
 <p><img src="https://github.com/Masterpaul562/PaulTokhtuev-Portfolio/blob/main/Images/ScreenShotOfSpaceGame.png?raw=true"></p>

  <p><a href="https://github.com/Masterpaul562/PaulTokhtuev-Portfolio/raw/refs/heads/main/src/SpaceGame/macos-aarch64.zip">MacOsDownload</a></p>